 The Holy See is the central government of the Catholic Church.
 The Vatican City State was established by treaty in 1929, thus providing the Holy See with a small territorial base and consequent recognition as an independent sovereign entity in international law.
 The Holy See and the Catholic Church are invested with separate international juristic status, but it is the Holy See which acts as the supreme organ of government of the Church.
 The Hague Convention of 1954 protects all Vatican territory as world cultural heritage.

 Under the terms of the Apostolic Constitution (Pastor Bonus) of 1988, the Pope is assisted in the exercise of his supreme pastoral office by the Roman Curia, a complex of dicasteries (ie ministries) and institutes.
 The dicasteries include the Secretariat of State, Congregations, Tribunals, Councils and Offices, namely the Apostolic Camera, the Administration of the Patrimony of the Apostolic See, and the Prefecture for the Economic Affairs of the Holy See.
 It has offices which deal with virtually all matters concerning the central government of the Church, from political questions and diplomacy to the liturgy and appointment of bishops.
-The Secretariat of State is presided over by the Cardinal Secretary of State (currently His Eminence Cardinal Tarcisio Bertone).
+The Secretariat of State is presided over by the Cardinal Secretary of State (currently His Eminence Cardinal Tarcisio Bertone.
+Archbishop Pietro Parolin will take up this role in mid-October).
 It administers both the 'General Affairs' Section of the Holy See as well as its 'Relations with States' Section, the latter under the direction of its own Secretary, in effect the Vatican Foreign Minister (currently His Excellency Archbishop Dominique Mamberti).

 The Holy See conducts diplomatic relations through its Secretariat of State and a network of diplomatic posts (known as Nunciatures), and maintains formal diplomatic relations with 176 countries.
 The Holy See has a unique role and standing in international affairs, and plays an important role in a number of multilateral fora.
 It is a party to a number of international instruments (including a series of international human rights treaties) and enjoys membership of various United Nations subsidiary bodies, specialised agencies and international intergovernmental organisations.
 The Holy See became a Permanent Observer State at the UN in 1964.
 It gained full membership rights, except for voting (including in UN Security Council elections) in 2004.
 It is active in UN debates, in particular on social and humanitarian issues.

-On 21 July 2008, the Hon Kevin Rudd MP (as Prime Minister) announced that the Government would for the first time appoint a resident Ambassador to the Holy See – the Hon Tim Fischer AC.
+On 21 July 2008, the Government announced Australia would for the first time appoint a resident Ambassador to the Holy See – the Hon Tim Fischer AC.
 The appointment marked a significant deepening of Australia's relations with the Vatican.
 It has allowed Australia to expand dialogue with the Vatican in areas including human rights, political and religious freedom, inter-faith dialogue, food security, arms control, refugees and anti-people trafficking, and climate change.
 Mr Fischer commenced his appointment on 30 January 2009 and presented credentials to Pope Benedict on 12 February 2009.

-On 29 April 2012 Prime Minister Gillard and Senator Carr jointly announced the appointment of Mr John McCarthy QC to replace Tim Fischer.
-Mr McCarthy arrived in Italy on 28 August 2012 and presented credentials to His Holiness Pope Benedict XVI on 5 November 2012.
+In April 2012 the Government announced the appointment of Mr John McCarthy QC to replace Tim Fischer.
+Mr McCarthy arrived in Italy on 28 August 2012 and presented credentials to His Holiness now Emeritus Pope Benedict XVI on 5 November 2012.
 One of his first activities was to arrange a Memorial Mass for the victims and families of the 2002 Bali bombings.

 Canonisation of Blessed Mary MacKillop

 On 17 October 2010 Mary MacKillop was canonised as Saint Mary of the Cross, creating Australia's first Saint.
 The ceremony took place in St Peter's Square in Vatican City and was presided over by Pope Benedict.
-Mr Rudd (as Minister for Foreign Affairs) was the senior Australian Government representative at the canonisation, and was accompanied by a bi-partisan delegation of Australian Parliamentarians comprising the Deputy Leader of the Opposition, the Hon Julie Bishop MP, Leader of the Nationals in the Senate, Senator Barnaby Joyce, and Labor Senator for NSW Senator Ursula Stephens.
+Mr Rudd (as Minister for Foreign Affairs) was the senior Australian Government representative at the canonisation, and was accompanied by a bi-partisan delegation of Australian Parliamentarians, including then-Deputy Leader of the Opposition, the Hon Julie Bishop MP.

 The Governor-General, HE Ms Quentin Bryce AC, visited the Holy See on 1 June 2011, and had an audience with Pope Benedict and met with Holy See Secretary of State (Prime Minister equivalent) Cardinal Tarcisio Bertone.

-Pope Benedict visited Australia 13-21 July 2008 for World Youth Day, hosted by the Catholic Archdiocese of Sydney.
+His Holiness now-Pope Emeritus Benedict XVI visited Australia 13-21 July 2008 for World Youth Day, hosted by the Catholic Archdiocese of Sydney.